GluuFederation/docs-gg-prod/docs/source/installation.md

 !!!
 Important
     When prompted to provide a two-letter value, make sure to follow the instructions.
 A mistake may result in the lack of certificates.

-!!!
-Note
-    During setup, we are register your metrics endpoint at Gluu license server.
-GG configure below some things.

-      - Kong Service object with `name: gluu-org-metrics-service` and url `url: http://localhost:8001`
-      - Kong Route object with `methods: GET`, `paths: /gluu-metrics`, `strip_path: false` and `service: above_service_id`.
-      - Kong IP Restriction plugin so that this endpoint only accessible to Gluu license server.
-      - Configure Gluu `gluu-metrics` plugin globally.
-      - Register customer at Gluu license server `license.gluu.org`.

 | **Question** | **Explanation** |
 |----------|-------------|
 | **Enter IP Address** | IP Address of your API gateway  |